ReferenceCLI Reference

 • --status filters by run status (comma-separated, e.g. --status running,failed).

-• View a run by ID to see full metadata (timings, result_id, snapshot, hashes) and the formatted, syntax-highlighted SQL.
+• View a run by ID to see full metadata (timings, result_id, SQL).

-• If a run has a result_id, fetch its rows with hotdata results <result_id>.
+• Retrieve rows for a completed run with hotdata results <result_id>.

 Sandboxes

 Sandboxes group exploratory CLI work under one context.
-Datasets created inside an active sandbox are tied to that sandbox and are removed when the sandbox ends.
-Create datasets outside a sandbox when they must persist.
+Datasets created inside an active sandbox are removed when the sandbox ends.

-If HOTDATA_SANDBOX is already set (for example after sandbox run), you are inside that sandbox: do not start another sandbox, switch sandboxes, or clear the variable—nested or conflicting sandbox operations will fail.
+If HOTDATA_SANDBOX is already set (for example after sandbox run), do not start another sandbox or switch sandboxes — nested sandbox operations will fail.

 hotdata sandbox list [-w <id>] [-o table|json|yaml]